Transformation Functions

 C Transformation Configuration

-To use a compiled C Transformation .rsl file in a motion program, a C Transformation configuration file must be added to the controller.
-The configuration file is described in this section.
+To use a compiled C Transformation library file in a motion program, you must add a C Transformation configuration file to the controller.
+For more information about the configuration file, refer to the section that follows.

 C Transformation Configuration File Format

-The C Transformation configuration defines all transformation configurations and contains all .rsl files that are accessible by the controller.
+The C Transformation configuration defines all transformation configurations and contains all C Transformation library files that are accessible by the controller.
 The fields that follow must be specified per transformation configuration within the XML configuration file:

 Configuration

-Specifies the transformation configuration for a single transformation.
-Each additional Configuration node specifies an additional transformation.
+Specifies the transformation configuration for one transformation.
+Each additional Configuration node specifies one more transformation.
 The order of the Configuration nodes defines the order in which the transformations execute during inverse transformations.

 Load

-Set this to 1 to load the transformation during controller reset startup and make the transformation accessible from AeroScript.
-At most 10 transformations may be loaded at once.
-Set this to 0 to not load the transformation.
+Set this to 1 to load the transformation during controller reset and make the transformation accessible from AeroScript.
+You can load a maximum of 10 transformations at one time.
+If you do not want to load transformations, set this to 0.

 ConfigurationName

 Name used to reference the transformation from AeroScript.
-This value must be unique for all loaded transformations.
+This value must be unique for each loaded transformation.
 The name must be less than or equal to 31 characters.

 FileName

-Name of the source transformation .rsl file.
-Multiple configurations may use the same file.
+Name of the source transformation library file.
+Multiple configurations can use the same file.
+For PC-based controllers, this file has the .rsl extension.
+For drive-based controllers, this file has the .so extension.

 InputAxes

-Ordered list of up to 32 axis indices.
+Ordered list with a maximum of 32 axis indices on PC-based controllers or 12 axis indices on drive-based controllers.
 Motion from these axes is input to the transformation.
 Each Axis must be an integer.

 OutputAxes

-Ordered list of up to 32 axis indices.
+Ordered list with a maximum of 32 axis indices on PC-based controllers or 12 axis indices on drive-based controllers.
 The transformation will output motion to these axes.
-Each Axis must be an integer.
+Each axis must be an integer.

 Properties

-A list of up to 128 name-value pairs.
+A list with a maximum of 128 name-value pairs.
 Each name must be unique per transformation.
-Each name may be less than or equal to 31 characters.
-The value will be treated as a 64-bit IEEE floating point number.
-Each Property is automatically set for the transformation during controller startup.
+Each name must be less than or equal to 31 characters.
+Each value must be a number that can be processed as a 64-bit IEEE floating-point number.
+Do not use strings or other types of values.
+Each property is automatically set for the transformation during controller startup.

 To Add a C Transformation Configuration File to the Controller